👁️

 Despite customer feedback, our product org believed the proposed designs were too radical of a change, and therefore would necessitate longer discovery.

-At this stage unfortunately we started to hit a roadblock - product management started to get increasingly uneasy that there was not product involvement in this, and what that potential blowback would look like.
+Then we hit a roadblock.
+Product management grew uneasy that there was no product involvement, and what the blowback might be.
 Their fears were rooted in reality, and while frustrating, I saw their points:

 1. Who would own this if it went spectacularly wrong?